 Getting a visual look at your sound's spectrum can help you understand its frequency content & while you don't want to become overly reliant on it (use your ears), you can turn this option on with the button in the upper right.
 In the expanded view, you can get more control over the behavior of the spectrum overlay - essentially, these will allow it to become more accurate at the cost of CPU.
 I recommend maximizing accuracy by setting "block" to the largest value & "refresh" & "avg" to the lowest.
 You can than collapse the expanded view & save these settings into the default preset (via the context menu) to always have the most detail.

 reset all gains

-I've beat the oversampling/hi-quality horse to death by this point, but I would be remiss not to include it in this list for those that haven't dug through the context menu. unless you are really fighting high cpu (& you can learn ways to alleviate that here), this should probably be saved into your default preset.
+I've beat the oversampling/hi-quality horse to death by this point, but I would be remiss not to include it in this list for those that haven't dug through the context menu.
+Unless you are really fighting high CPU, this should probably be saved into your default preset.

 m > s, s < m; l > r, r < l